Bandlou/red-cowboy/README.md

 - Contribution: __Louis BANDELIER__
 - Keywords: __lock system__, __animation tree__, __behavior tree__

-A 4-day project to try to implement a RDR2 lock system on Unreal Engine 5.0.
+A 4-day project where I implemented a basic lock system on Unreal Engine 5.0.
 NPCs use a behavior tree to freely roam and react to the player's actions.
 The player can lock an NPC and interact with him.

 ## Showcase
 ![Demo showcase](ReadmeAssets/Demo.gif)